proxmox/proxmox-backup/docs/notifications.rst

 Overview
 --------

-Proxmox Backup Server will send notifications if case of noteworthy events.
+* Proxmox Backup Server emits :ref:`notification_events` in case of noteworthy events in the system.
+These events are handled by the notification system.

-There are a number of different :ref:`Notification Events`, each with their own set of metadata fields that can be used in notification matchers.

-A notification matcher determines *which* notifications shall be sent *where*.
-A matcher has *match rules*, that can be used to match on certain notification properties (e.g. timestamp, severity, metadata fields).
+  A notification event has metadata, for example a timestamp, a severity level, a type and other metadata fields.
+* :ref:`notification_matchers` route a notification event to one or more notification targets.
+A matcher can have match rules to selectively route based on the metadata of a notification event.
-If a matcher matches a notification, the notification will be routed to a configured set of notification targets.
+* :ref:`notification_targets` are a destination to which a notification event is routed to by a matcher.
+There are multiple types of target, mail-based (Sendmail and SMTP) and Gotify.

-A notification target is an abstraction for a destination where a notification should be sent to - for instance a Gotify server instance, or a set of email addresses.
-There are multiple types of notification targets, including sendmail, which uses the system's sendmail command to send emails, or gotify, which sends a notification to a Gotify instance.
+Datastores and tape backup jobs have a configurable :ref:`notification_mode`.
+It allows you to choose between the notification system and a legacy mode for sending notification emails.
+The legacy mode is equivalent to the way notifications were handled before Proxmox Backup Server 3.2.

-The notification system can be configured in the GUI under ``Configuration -> Notifications``.
-The configuration is stored in ``/etc/proxmox-backup/notifications.cfg`` and ``/etc/proxmox-backup/notifications-priv.cfg`` - the latter contains sensitive configuration options such as passwords or authentication tokens for notification targets and can only be read by ``root``.
+The notification system can be configured in the GUI under *Configuration → Notifications*.
+The configuration is stored in :ref:`notifications.cfg` and :ref:`notifications_priv.cfg` - the latter contains sensitive configuration options such as passwords or authentication tokens for notification targets and can only be read by ``root``.

-Datastores and tape backup jobs have a configurable :ref:`notification_mode`, which allows you to choose between the notification system and a legacy mode for sending notification emails.
+.. _notification_targets:

 Notification Targets
 --------------------